burodepeper/language-markdown/ROADMAP.md

 - [ ] Linter: check if link-labels have a matching reference
 - [ ] Add support for `erb` to fenced-code-blocks (#43)
 - [ ] Add support for `php` to fenced-code-blocks (#22)
+- [ ] Check if `language-gfm` is activated and notify user of possible conflicts